Lemon Blueberry Muffins

 How do you make your blueberry muffins fluffy?

-• Mix the dry ingredients with the wet ingredients until just barely combined, a lumpy and sticky batter is fine
+• Mix the dry and wet ingredients until barely combined; the lumpy and sticky batter is perfectly fine.

-• Don’t overmix the batter, that would ruin that lovely fluffy texture
+• Don’t overmix the batter, which would ruin that lovely fluffy texture.

 How do you store fresh lemon blueberry muffins?

-In case you have leftover muffins, you can store them at room temperature, in an airtight container, for up to 3 days or you can freeze them for up to 3 months.
+Leftover muffins can be stored at room temperature in an airtight container, for up to 3 days.
+They’re freezer-friendly too, and you can keep them in the freezer for up to 3 months.

-If you make this recipe, let me know: leave a comment, rate it, or tag a photo #theclevermeal on Instagram.
+If you make these lemon blueberry muffins, let me know: leave a comment, rate it, or tag a photo #theclevermeal on Instagram.

 I would love to hear from you!